Triex/TriexDev-Liquidation-Rekt-Levels-TradingView-Indicator/README.md

 _Inspired/initially based off 'Mex Rekt Level'_

-I often have this added to my charts, and toggle visibility when I want to check the liq levels.
+I have this added to my charts, and toggle visibility when I want to check the liq levels.

 Worth noting; the Market Makers often like to move to the longer-timeframe liquidation points when doing a big movement (to wreck as many traders/make as much money as possible), and are prone to flip it in the opposite direction after that.
 (Why I personally use liquidation points as a key indicator at times)